Ian McKelvie: Fifth National Government, 2011–2017

-Sixth Labour Government, 2017–present
+Sixth Labour Government, 2017–2023

 McKelvie was re-elected in the Rangitīkei electorate during the 2017 New Zealand general election.
 Following the formation of a Labour-led coalition government, McKelvie served as the National Party's spokesperson on seniors' and veterans' issues between 3 November 2017 and 12 March 2018.
 He also served on the transport and infrastructure committees between November 2017 and March 2018.
 From March 2019 to November 2020 he was National's spokesperson for fisheries and racing and was a member of the finance and expenditure committee.

+McKelvie's first member's bill was introduced to Parliament in June 2018.
+The Sentencing (Livestock Rustling) Amendment Bill proposed that livestock rustling would be considered as an aggravating factor at sentencing, thereby increasing penalties on the crime.
+The Bill passed its first reading in January 2018 and proceeded to consideration by the primary production committee, but was withdrawn from the House by McKelvie after the Government agreed to make the change through a Government amendment to the Crimes Act 1961.

 On 11 December 2019, McKelvie's Dog Control (Category 1 Offences) Amendment Bill passed its first reading with the support of all parties except the Green Party.
 This amendment means that low-level offences involving dogs including animal cruelty will be heard by a justice of the peace or community magistrate rather than going through the district courts.
 The bill subsequently passed its third reading and received royal assent in December 2019.

 During the 2020 New Zealand general election, McKelvie was re-elected in Rangitīkei by a final margin of 2,961 votes.
 After the election he continued as racing spokesperson and also picked up the forestry and seniors portfolios.
-He is also chairperson of the governance and administration committee and, on 1 March 2022, was appointed as an additional Assistant Speaker, to serve while the House is sitting with MPs participating remotely during the COVID-19 pandemic.
-He will retire at the 2023 New Zealand general election.
+He was also chairperson of the governance and administration committee and, on 1 March 2022, was appointed as an additional Assistant Speaker, to serve while the House is sitting with MPs participating remotely during the COVID-19 pandemic.

+On 20 October 2021, McKelvie's third member's bill, the Sale and Supply of Alcohol (Exemption for Race Meetings) Amendment Bill, was introduced.
+This bill proposed that attendees of racing club meetings be permitted to bring their own alcohol.
+McKelvie stated that the proposed loosening of alcohol rules was designed to promote attendance at races.
+The bill completed its third reading on 8 June, passing 74–43 on a conscience vote.

+In late July 2022, McKelvie announced that he would retire at the 2023 New Zealand general election.
+His successor in Rangitikei was the National Party candidate Suze Redmayne, who had been a staff member in McKelvie's office.

+In the 2025 King’s Birthday Honours, McKelvie was appointed a Member of the New Zealand Order of Merit, for services to local government, governance and as a Member of Parliament.
+In May 2025 he was appointed as a community adviser at the Universal College of Learning.